DataDog/datadog-cloudformation-resources/README.md

     With the following placeholders:
     * `<REGION>`: Your AWS region.
-    * `<DATADOG_RESOURCE_NAME>`: The name of the ressource to register, refer to the table below to see the supported resources.
+    * `<DATADOG_RESOURCE_NAME>`: The name of the resource to register, refer to the table below to see the supported resources.
     * `<LINK_TO_S3_OR_GITHUB_RELEASE>`: Link to the S3 or Github release for the resource.

-2. In your AWS account, [create your AWS stack](https://console.aws.amazon.com/cloudformation/home) that includes any of the registered Datadog ressources.
+2. In your AWS account, [create your AWS stack](https://console.aws.amazon.com/cloudformation/home) that includes any of the registered Datadog resources.

 ## Resource available

-The following Datadog resources can be regiser within your AWS account, refer to their specific documentation to see how to configure them.:
+The following Datadog resources can be register within your AWS account, refer to their specific documentation to see how to configure them:

 | Resource                | Name                          | Description                                                                                                                                                    |
 |-------------------------|-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|